Don’t freeze up and head for hibernation just yet. Instead, gear up for the free three-day Oakland County Fire and Ice Festival, Jan. 18-20, 2019.

 All of this action proves that cold weather isn’t just good for the sniffles and bad traffic.

 For instance, the snow does anything but slow down the speedsters barreling down the sloping tubing hill.
 Parents can accompany their little ones – tubes provided – but it’s definitely an opportunity for competitive siblings or friends to take part in a slick showdown.

 Those growing hungry after all of the blistering bustle can re-energize at the TasteFest Food & Beer Tent.
 After all, one of the best remedies for an episode of shivers is something warm for the stomach.

 Event hours are as follows:

 Some families may even end up leaving with a furry new addition.
-The Oakland County Pet Adoption Tent will be on site offering pups looking for a home.
+The Oakland County Pet Adoption Tent will be on site offering shelter pets up for adoption.

 Parking and shuttle service will be available at Buffalo Wild Wings in Rochester Hills at 1234 Walton Road, free of charge.
 Meet at the designated pick-up/drop-off location at East Fourth and East Street to catch shuttles that will run throughout the event.